 Unfortunately, when you're bottom watering your plant all the time, you'll never really get rid of these salts.
 That's why it's a great idea to combine top watering and bottom watering for your plants.
 By combining the two ways of watering, you make sure that your plant is watered properly, but you're also cleaning its growing environment.

 The second downside of bottom watering your plant is that the soil will absorb all the moisture it can hold.
 This is perfect if you're using the right soil for your plant, you can read more about the perfect soil.
 However, if you're growing a cactus in soil that's not designed for cacti, you will overwater your plant.
 You have a lot more control over the amount of moisture that you give your plant when you water your plant from the top of the soil.

 In this plant care guide we've learned what the difference between top-watering and bottom watering is.
 We've also learned the advantages and disadvantages of bottom watering your plants.
 Bottom watering is great if you're using the right soil for your plant and you want to help prevent pests on or around your plant.

 However, you shouldn't only water your plants from the bottom, because you still need to drain away the salts left behind by your fertilizer.
 When you combine top watering and bottom watering to water your plant, you keep your plant's growing environment clean and well-hydrated.
 This helps you to give your plant the growing environment it needs to thrive and grow big and strong.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: Nov 24, 2021 Last updated on: Apr 8, 2022
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: Nov 24, 2021 Last updated on: Apr 8, 2022